xaekks/BlackBox/README.md

-## Overview
+>[!Overview]
-This is an unofficial API for BlackBox AI.
+>This is an unofficial API for BlackBox AI.
 It provides a way to interact with BlackBox AI's capabilities through a simple API interface.

 <div id="top"></div>